olutosin007/ezihub/docs/01-branding-and-styling/04-Admin-Usage.md

-# EziHub Lead Capture - Admin Usage Guide
+# ézíhub Lead Capture - Admin Usage Guide

 ## Overview

-The EziHub website includes a built-in lead capture system that collects visitor information from multiple touchpoints and stores them in a SQLite database for easy access and export.
+The ézíhub website includes a built-in lead capture system that collects visitor information from multiple touchpoints and stores them in a SQLite database for easy access and export.

 ## Accessing the Admin Interface